 Wires and wireless

 For the USB-microDig, regular/passive USB extension cables upto 6ft or longer ones that are powered/active work fine, or for even longer distances use USB cable extenders from eg. APC, IOGear, CablesToGo or Icron.
-Also, wireless USB devices or TCP/IP-based (WiFi or ethernet) USB device servers should work with the USB-microDig (v7.10/7.1 or higher).
+Also, wireless USB devices or TCP/IP-based (WiFi or ethernet) USB device servers, eg. from IOGear, should work with the USB-microDig (v7.10/7.1 or higher).
 To extend your MIDI cable, use a MIDI Solutions Thru box or MLA-XLR MIDI Line Amplifier.
 There are also a number of wireless MIDI devices, see eg. AirPower, Missing Link, MIDIJet Pro, MidiStream, WIDI-X8, MidAir.
 To extend or improve the range of your Bluetooth adapter, try a long range access point from eg. BlueGiga.

 Mapping and routing